afunnydev/tinysociety/content/articles/2019-02-18-do-i-need-a-down-payment-for-financing-my-tiny-house.md

 Tiny homes differ in many ways from your average residential home, and that includes in the way they can be financed.
 Typically, you [use a mortgage](https://www.sofi.com/home-loans/mortgage/) from a bank to finance a home purchase.
 While this can be an option for some tiny home buyers, it usually isn’t for one essential reason: tiny homes are mobile and lack foundations, which are required by traditional lenders and [the government.](http://www.homebuyinginstitute.com/mortgage/fha-property-requirements-476/)

+If you want to find out more about different options to purchase a home, you'll want to consult a [home buyers guide](https://www.sofi.com/home-buyers-guide/).

 ## How Can I Finance A Tiny Home?

 Well, if mortgages aren’t going to work for tiny homes, do you have to pay the whole amount at once (which can be up to $100k)?
 Thankfully, the answer is no. There are several different options of spreading out the payment for a tiny home, which usually require a down payment of some kind.
 Expect to have a down payment of at least 10%, if not 20%.